 Test and Tag Colours are used only in certain industries to make it easier for Work Safe or your OHS representative to ensure all electrical items have been tested regularly.
 There are four colours used on a quarterly basis across Australia, these include red, green, blue and yellow.

 Test and Tag Colours are used for people working in the construction, demolition or mining areas under the AS/NZS 3012 guidelines.
-Anyone who is not within these industries do not need to use a specific test and tag colour.
+Anyone who is not within these industries doesn’t need to use a specific test and tag colour.

 The colours used for test tags are red, green, blue and yellow.
-Red test tag are used to display appliances tested in the months of December.
+Red test tags are used to display appliances tested in the months of December.
 January and February.
-Green tags are used for tested items in March, April and May.
-Blue tags are used for tested items in the months of June, July and August and for equipment and tools tested in September, October and November a yellow tag is displayed.
+Green tags are used for tested items in March, April, and May.
+Blue tags are used for tested items in the months of June, July, and August and for equipment and tools tested in September, October and November a yellow tag is displayed.